If you've been reading our documentation, chances are you've already learned a bit about New Relic and the many tools and capabilities we offer.

-Under the hood of the Telemetry Data Platform lies the engine powering it all: the New Relic Database (NRDB).
+Under the hood of New Relic lies the engine powering it all: the New Relic Database (NRDB).
 In this resource, we explain how NRDB helps you succeed in your observability goals.

 To run such a high-volume platform, the underlying database and query capabilities need to be fast, flexible, and scalable.
 They must also be equally effective for organizations of all sizes, supporting a wide spectrum of telemetry needs and business goals.

-This power, speed, and scalability is what NRDB provides to the Telemetry Data Platform, giving you the ability to monitor your performance across your entire landscape.
+NRDB provides the power, speed, and scalability you need to monitor your performance across your entire landscape quickly and effectively.